 When you click on "Next" you will be shown the different types of login screens you can use ( or abuse ) during your Red Team scenario to trick users.
-This is particularly interesting during Awareness campaigns so you can show without doubts if the employees of your company are really aware or not of cyber criminal attacks coming outside their safe zone.
+This is particularly interesting during Awareness campaigns so you can show without a doubt if the employees of your company are really aware or not of cybercriminal attacks coming outside their safe zone.

 Again as with the other agents carefully verify that the hostname points to where Exploit Pack is listening, check the code and make any adjustments if needed before deployment.